LANTA-Transportation-Authority/GTFS-data/README.md

 # LANTA GTFS Static Feed
-**Updated**: 8/23/2019
+**Updated**: 12/27/2019
-**Feed start**: 8/23/2019
+**Feed start**: 12/27/2019
-**Feed End**: 05/31/2020
+**Feed End**: 11/30/2020
 For any questions or concerns, please email sschrayer@lantabus-pa.gov
 ## Updates
-** - Route 102 – Trips added for Fall service.
+** - Route 103 – Lynfield Terrace stops have been removed.
+Please see Route 605 for Lynfield service.
+** - Route 105 – Service will be removed from Commerce Center Blvd.
+Only Sunday service will continue to Hellertown.
+All other service will remain the same.
-** - Route 103 – New running times for southbound trips.
+** - Route 213 – New running times for Saturday service.
+** - Route 214 – Removal of stops along Kesslerville Road.
+Service will reroute down Sullivan trail to Uhler Rd.
+** - Route 215 –Trips to FedEx will decrease in frequency.
+(Two morning runs, three afternoon/evening runs) All other   service will start and end at LVIA.
-** - Route 213 – Several trips removed and placed on Route 322.
-Running time adjustments
+** - Route 217 – Route 217 will cover route 327.
+New routing along Commerce Way with running time adjustments..
-** - Route 215 – Modified Weekend trips.
-One new evening trip on Saturday.
-Sunday is 2 trips each for AM/PM.
-** - Route 218 – Added stop in Towne Center Mall.
+** - Route 327 – This route will be eliminated entirely
-** - Route 319 – Modified Sunday service. (two am trips, two pm trips).
+** - Route 218 – Providing two round trips to service the Allentown Treatment Center in Fogelsville.
+** - Route 319 – All three Saturday PM trips were removed from the schedule.
+Sunday service will have running time   adjustments on both westbound and eastbound with three trip removals.
-** - Route 322 – Added stops to service FedEX and Amazon.
-New trips added from Route 213
+** - Route 605 – Added service hours.
+Route will now provide service to Commerce Center Blvd.
+Sunday service will be   provided 9am- 5pm.